envirate/ico/README.md

 1. Run in a separate cmd window: ganache-cli
 1. Run in the 'ico' folder: truffle.cmd test

+## Terminology
+* ICO = Initial Coin Offering
+* Bonus / rate = Depending on when you participate in the crowdsale, you may be entitled to certain bonuses.
+Typically such bonus is certain percentage more tokens for your purchase.
+* Sale period = A period of time in the crowdsale.
+Different sale period have typically different bonuses and different participation rules
+* Sale phase = A period of time within a sale period.
+A sale period may contain multiple sale phases which have different bonuses

+## Implemented functionality
+The following functionality is implemented with these contracts (also noted with which contract this is implemented):

+### Functionality for tokens:
+* Token is ERC20 compatible (contract EIP20Interface which is implemented in contract EIP20)
+* Token is burnable.
+If you own tokens you can burn them.
+Burning reduces them from your balance and from the total token amount. (contract BurnableToken)

+### Functionality for crowdsale:
+* Crowdsale is owned by its creator.
+The creator is the only one with access to certain administrative functionality (contract Ownable)
+* Crowdsale has default crowdsale functionality (contract Crowdsale)
+* Only whitelisted accounts can participate in the crowdsale (contract WhitelistedCrowdsale)
+* Crowdsale is active only within a certain time frame and nobody can participate outside the active time (contract TimedCrowdsale)
+* If the crowdsale's sale period's soft cap is not met, all Ether accumulated withing the sale period is available for refund for the original participants.
+The refund has to be then excplicitly requested from the contract. (contracts RefundVault, RefundableCrowdsale, FinalizableCrowdsale)
+* Crowdsale does not allow purchases of tokens if the sale period's hard cap is exceeded (contract CappedCrowdsale)
+* It is possible for the contract owner to pause (and unpause) the crowdsale (contract Pausable)
+* Purchased tokens are not immediately delivered to the purchaser but the amount is stored internally.
+Tokens are then delivered later in batches to the purchasers.
+Also it is possible to use different rates (bonuses) per different sale phase within the sale period. (contract OwnTokenCrowdsale)
+* It is possible to define a rate (bonus) for the crowdsale sale period based on soft cap: the bonus is in effect only until soft cap is met. (contract OwnTokenCrowdsaleExtension)

 ## Smart contract inheritance architecture
 The smart contracts are layered with inheritance to add functionality.
 Inheritance of different smart contracts is implemented in the following order.